dvy246/dvy246/README.md

   to { transform: translate(-200%, -200%); }
 }

-/* Ensure images and text are above the stars */ .stars + * {
+.stars + * {
     position: relative;
     z-index: 1;
 }

-/* Drop shadow for better readability on starry background */ h1, .readme-typing-svg {
+h1, .readme-typing-svg {
   text-shadow: 0 0 7px rgba(0, 194, 255, 0.8), 0 0 15px rgba(0, 194, 255, 0.5);
 }